diogoaurelio/schedoscopeWiki/Starting-Metascope.md

-Metascope operates as a REST web service.
+Metascope operates as a web service.
 There are two ways of launching this service.

 # Launching via start-metascope.sh script